Deer Island (New Brunswick): 20th and 21st centuries

 The steamship Viking, assisted by the SS Arbutus, began transporting passengers, mail and freight to Deer Island in 1896.
 Captained at a time by Frank Johnson, who leapt off the ship to save Blanche Stuart of Lord's Cove from drowning.

 The island was not easily reached except by those with private boats, until 1900 when the Deer Island and Campobello Steamboat Co.
 Ltd had its steamship Viking begin taking passengers from the mainland to Leonardville, after which the Grand Manan and the Connors Bros also made regular weekly stops at the island.
 By the 1920s, a 65' sloop dubbed the Rex Mailboat was the first ship to bring mail six days a week, captained by Herbert Calder.
 Each day it would stop at Lord's Cove, Richardson, Leonardville and Chocolate Cove before departing for Campobello, Eastport, back to Deer Island's Cummings Cove, before ending at St. Andrews.
 Notable guests to attend the island formally included Governors-General Freeman Thomas Willingden and Vincent Massey, as well as William Lyon Mackenzie King.
 In 1932, Senator Cairine Wilson had written to Prime Minister King about her visit to Deer Island, and gifted him a commemorative egg cup.

+After the Boer War, accomplished sportsman Arnie Arneson started a West Isles Volunteer Rifle Association which practised with .303 Lee-Enfields in Seward Welch's field and at Cumming's Cove, as a reserve militia unit.

 In 1903, island residents formed a joint stock company, the West Isles Telephone Company Ltd, and sold 400 shares at $5 apiece, then connected the island by telephone and within a year connected to the telephone exchange in Eastport, Maine.
 It was expanded in 1915, and taken over by the NB Telephone Company in 1953.
 In the 1920s, when Grace Helen Mowat was gaining fame in St. Andrews for her Cottage Craft wares, she employed Deer Island residents Floyd Doughty and James Stuart to operate the pottery wheel and kiln.
 Flora C. Fountain left Cummings Cove and spent thirty years teaching with the Perkins Institute for the Blind.
 By 1910, there was a baseball team dubbed the Cresants of Lords Cove which would play against Lubec, Maine.
 By 1970, an amateur ice hockey team called the Islanders was playing against teams on the mainland.
 In the 1911 Canadian federal election, Dow Grass of Deer Island was arrested for tampering with ballot boxes leading to the Sunbury—Queen's riding's invalidation of results.